About > General Policies

 In order to determine the qualifications of applicants during the Certification Processes, ABS requires that applicants and diplomates provide personal contact and identifying information, as well as personal, educational, and professional background information.
 This information is used by ABS to identify and determine an applicant's or diplomate's appropriate status with the ABS.

-ABS reserves the right to disclose information in its possession regarding any individual whom it determines, in its sole and absolute discretion, is involved in a violation of ABS rules or procedures or engaged in misrepresentation or unprofessional behavior or any other illegal activity.
+ABS reserves the right to disclose to third parties, including medical licensing authorities, information in its possession regarding any individual whom it determines, in its sole and absolute discretion, is involved in a violation of ABS rules or procedures or engaged in misrepresentation or unprofessional behavior or any other illegal activity.
 Such determinations may include statistical analyses of examination responses.

 The U.S. Department of Health and Human Services finalized regulations regarding privacy protections for certain health information pursuant to the Health Insurance Portability and Accountability Act of 1996 (HIPAA).
 As part of the Certification Processes, ABS may require an applicant to submit patient information that could be governed by HIPAA and its regulations.